Accept Payments

 Never call the Paystack API directly from your frontend to avoid exposing your secret key on the frontend.
 All requests to the Paystack API should be initiated from your server, and your frontend gets the response from your server.

-Verify the transaction status
+Verify transaction status

 Parameter | Description |